 Trailblazer Transit is a general public transportation bus system.
-Professional drivers employed by the Trailblazer Joint Powers Board utilize elevator-equipped buses to provide Dial-A-Ride service throughout Sibley, McLeod, and Wright Counties.
+Professional drivers employed by Trailblazer Joint Powers Board utilize elevator-equipped buses to provide Dial-A-Ride service throughout Sibley, McLeod, and Wright Counties, plus some neighboring areas.

 The buses operate Monday through Friday from 6:30 a.m. to 5:30 p.m., excluding major holidays.
 Office hours are Monday through Friday from 6:00 a.m. to 6:00 p.m.

 The transit system operates primarily within Sibley, McLeod, and Wright Counties.
 Within this contiguous area, Trailblazer Transit serves a total of 32 cities plus all of the rural areas.
 Trailblazer Transit also provides some public transit service outside these counties.
 The SMART-RIDE program may also provide transportation throughout the entire state.
 Contact a dispatcher for more details.

 In short, Trailblazer Transit does not operate any routes.
 Instead, Trailblazer Transit operates a demand response (also called Dial-A-Ride) bus service, meaning that customers choose the locations where they get picked up and dropped off.
 Although there are many customers with consistent pickup times that make it appear as though there are routes, dispatchers are responsible for scheduling the buses in the most efficient manner.
 Therefore, the bus schedules are subject to change at any time depending on the ride requests that we receive.
 Based on our experience, we believe that routes are less efficient in our service area and do not meet the needs of our customers nearly as well as Dial-A-Ride service.
 If you ever want to know where the buses are typically going and when, just call a dispatcher and ask.
 It’s that easy.